MaikWischow/Noise-Source-Estimation/README.md

 pip install -r requirements.txt
 ```

+## Download datasets
+Benchmarking data and the data used to train our models can be downloaded from: https://figshare.com/s/5321dbeace41315dccf4.
+Please unzip this archive into the prepared data directory.

 ## Testing
-We added the pre-trained models with benchmarking data to this repository.
+We added the pre-trained models in this repository.
 To test one of our proposed models, customize and run:
 ```
 python noise/estimation/NoiseSourceEstimation/estimator.py
 ```

 ## Training
-Our models can be re-trained on own datasets.
+Our models can also be re-trained on own datasets.

-- To noise own images, customize and run:
+- (Optional) To noise own images, customize and run:
 ```
 python noise/simulation/generateHighLevelNoise.py
 ```

-- To create a training dataset in the expected .h5 format, customize and run:
+- (Optional) To create a training dataset in the expected .h5 format, customize and run:
 ```
 python noise/estimation/NoiseSourceEstimation/prepareDataset.py
 ```